openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

 .. end

 Verify it is available.
-If it says "error" here something went wrong during LVM creation of the volume.
+If it says "error", then something went wrong during LVM creation of the volume.

 .. code-block:: console